-Net cash flow from operating activities was a reduction of £320k (2014/15 £207k).
-The overall net cashflow included the lump sum repayment of a £2.6m loan, significant investment in the College's estate, and the management of other resources.
+Net cash flow from operating activities was an increase of £811k (2014/15 reduction of £320k).
+The overall net cashflow of a £395k reduction included repayment of loans, investment in the College's estate, and the management of other resources.